Sierra Valley Gardens

 Sierra Valley Gardens is a mixed-use development being developed by Robinsons Land Corporation in Barangay San Juan, Cainta, Rizal, Philippines.
 Located on the boundary of Cainta and Taytay, the 18 ha site was formerly a Mitsubishi Motors Philippines Corporation vehicle production plant until 2015, when it transferred its production site to Santa Rosa, Laguna.
 Sierra Valley Gardens will have its own Cyber Park technological hub and Robinsons Mall.
 At an approximate 5 hectares, Robinsons Sierra Valley will be the largest shopping mall in Cainta.

 Location

 Sierra Valley Gardens is located at the corner of Ortigas Avenue Extension (R-5 Road) and Suburban Drive in Barangay San Juan, Cainta, Rizal.
-After the demolition of the Mitsubishi plant, Suburban Drive was realigned and expanded from a two-lane road to a six-lane boulevard.
-Sierra Valley Gardens serves as a boundary marker between Cainta and Taytay along Ortigas Avenue Extension, and the limiting wall in the commercial strip servers as the exact boundary of Cainta, which separates the RLC properties from Panasonic.
+After the demolition of the former Mitsubishi plant in 2017, Suburban Drive was realigned and expanded from a two-lane road to a six-lane boulevard.
+Sierra Valley Gardens serves as a boundary marker between Cainta and Taytay along Ortigas Avenue Extension, and the limiting wall in the commercial strip or also being called as Roadside Store serves as the exact boundary of Cainta, which separates the RLC properties from Panasonic, Security Bank, and Petron Gasoline Station.
 It is adjacent to the villages of Janssenville Subdivision, Saint Anthony Subdivision, and Valley Golf Executive Village.